github/VisualStudio/docs/using/cloning-a-repository-to-visual-studio.md

 You can also filter the repository results by using the *Filter* text box.

-In addition to using the list of personal, collaborator and organization repositories, you can enter a repository URL or repository owner and name to clone a public repository.
+In addition to using the list of personal, collaborator and organization repositories, you can enter a repository URL to clone a public repository.

 ![Unified clone and open dialog](images/unified-clone-dialog.png)